Nosto/wiki-docs/features/dynamic-bundle-discounts.md

     - [Known Issues](#known-issues)

 ## Introduction
-This documentation explains the process of setting up `Nosto - Dynamic Bundles` for automatic discount, when a bundle is added to the cart on a Shopify store.
-As per the existing setup, the end-to-end process has to be done manually.
-This release improves this by reducing manual intervention, to an extent, in setting up the store for bundle discounts.
+This documentation explains the process of setting up **Nosto - Dynamic Bundles** for automatic discount, when a bundle is added to the cart on a Shopify store.

 ## Setup

 ### Nosto Dynamic Bundle template
-A new Nosto JavaScript API `addBundleToCartWithDiscount` has been introduced.
-Functionalities of this API are as follows,
+A new Nosto JavaScript API **addBundleToCartWithDiscount** has been introduced.
-- collect the bundle information, from the bundle template,
-- **validate and prepare the data for Shopify API call** (This step adds discount details along with bundle information to line item properties)
-- invoke Shopify API with the data

 In order to use this new API, invoke the API from the dynamic bundle template with the following parameters,
 1. Products selected in the bundle while adding to cart (_items parameter_)